hgentl/Freight/README.md

 ---
 ## Reflections
-<- change this!
-(Responsible design?)
-This project strengthened my understanding of inheritance hierarchies and demonstrated how polymorphism can simplify the design of software by allowing different types to be treated through a common interface.
-It also reinforced the importance of designing classes around shared behaviour in base classes rather than duplicating functionality across multiple subclasses.
-<-

-Before this project, I tended to think about classes individually.
-Designing this system helped me appreciate how a well-structured class hierarchy can reduce duplication and make new functionality easier to introduce.
+While working on this project I developed an understanding of Responsibility-driven design.
+Before completing this project, I tended to think about classes individually.
+Designing this system helped me appreciate the importance of well defined class responsibility and class hierarchies and well defined responsibilities.
 It highlighted the value of designing around shared behaviour rather than immediately creating specialised classes with shared responsibilities.

 ### Future Improvements
 * Introduce unit tests using JUnit.